systemcarl/weblog/outlines/about-me.md

 # Abstract
 - I am Carl.
-- I am a software developer, applied physicist, and web blogger.
+- I am a software developer, applied physicist, and technology writer.
-    - I am curious about enigmatic topics.
-    - I love learning new skills.
+    - I love enigmatic topics, learning skills, and teaching others.
-    - My goal is to share my enthusiasm for science, technology, and challenging questions.
+    - I want to drive technological innovation for a better future.

 # On the Grounds That I Don't Know the Answer[^adams]
 - I'm Carl and I'm a nerd.